lake-wg/edhoc-impl-cons/draft-ietf-lake-edhoc-impl-cons.md

 * The EDHOC sessions at that peer; and

-* The application keys for that application at that peer, including the knowledge of whether they have been derived from an EDHOC session, i.e., by means of the EDHOC_Exporter interface after the successful completion of an execution of EDHOC (see {{Section 4.1 of I-D.ietf-lake-edhoc}}).
+* The application keys for that application at that peer, including the knowledge of whether they have been derived from an EDHOC session, i.e., by means of the EDHOC_Exporter interface after the successful completion of an execution of EDHOC (see {{Section 4.2 of RFC9528}}).

 Building on the above, the following expands on three relevant cases concerning the handling of EDHOC sessions and application keys, in the event that any of those becomes invalid.

-As a case in point to provide more concrete guidance, the following also considers the specific case where "applications keys" stands for the keying material and parameters that compose an OSCORE Security Context {{RFC8613}} and that are derived from an EDHOC session (see {{Section A.1 of I-D.ietf-lake-edhoc}}).
+As a case in point to provide more concrete guidance, the following also considers the specific case where "applications keys" stands for the keying material and parameters that compose an OSCORE Security Context {{RFC8613}} and that are derived from an EDHOC session (see {{Section A.1 of RFC9528}}).

 Nevertheless, the same considerations are applicable in case EDHOC is used to derive other application keys, e.g., to key different security protocols than OSCORE or to provide the application with secure values bound to an EDHOC session.